 The BSS Development Committee was formed in 1991 in response to concerns about the appropriateness of raising funds through door-to-door sales by our school children.
-Through the committee's two major fundraisers (Annual Giving Campaign and the Evening to Treasure), monies are raised to fund needed programs and enhancements to the school.
-This means that our children do not have to sell magazines, candles, candy, etc. This committee operates under the auspices of the Board of Total Catholic Education and reports to the Board, the principal, and the pastor.
+Through the committee's two major fundraisers, Annual Giving Campaign and Evening to Treasure, monies are raised to fund needed programs and enhancements to the school.
+This means that our children do not have to sell magazines, candles, candy, etc.

 The Development Committee is made up of volunteers who work hard to help the school achieve its goals.
 Tuition provides a portion of the basic educational needs.
-The Development Committee supplements tuition to assure our students are prepared to succeed in today's society.
+The Development Committee supplements tuition to ensure our students are prepared to succeed in today's society.
 See the Development page on our website for information on the Development Committee membership selection process.